popphp/docs/user_guide/forms.rst

 * `Pop\\Form\\Element\\CheckboxSet`
 * `Pop\\Form\\Element\\RadioSet`

+Special case input element classes include:

+* `Pop\\Form\\Element\\Input\\Captcha`
+* `Pop\\Form\\Element\\Input\\Csrf`

+In the case of the form element collection classes, they provide a grouping of elements within a fieldset for easier management.
 In the case of the CAPTCHA and CSRF input element classes, they have special parameters that are required for them to perform their functions.
-In the case of the form element collection classes, they provide a grouping of elements within a fieldset for easier management.

 Here's an example that creates and renders a simple input text element: